Let’s talk getting an idea of the holiday kitchen accessories perfect for the holiday decorating season.

 I believe they’ll be focal point worthy as salt and black pepper cellars.

-In keeping with the rustic and natural theme associated with Thanksgiving, farmhouse, and a woodland Christmas, this Heritage Lace Artisan Wood Bark Natural decorative bowl becomes an eye catching addition to your holiday kitchen accessories portfolio.
+In keeping with the rustic and natural theme associated with Thanksgiving, farmhouse, and a woodland Christmas, artisan wood bark natural decorative bowls become an eye catching addition to your holiday kitchen accessories portfolio.

 Copper in the kitchen is my kind of holiday decoration.